 Adjustable and safe, carriers ensure proper airflow between your back and your toddler, making it an an excellent addition to your camping equipment for toddlers.

 Hiking carriers are expensive, big-ticket items but you can get so much use out of them.
 In addition to a steady stream of hikes with kids, we used our two hiking carriers extensively when we traveled with our kids around the world.
-We can tell you that kids love being carried around in these!
+I can tell you from first-hand experience that kids love being carried around in these!

 7. Toddler Camping Chairs

 Portable camping chairs for toddlers are super-effective at making up for the absence of high chairs.

 There’s a wide variety of camping chairs for toddlers that you can explore to pick out the one that suits you best.
 While most toddler camping chairs come with removable snack trays and spots to keep their sippy cups, there are also some that are more outdoorsy and sturdy.

 Snug and comfortable, these durable kids camping chairs have no trouble staying balanced on rugged terrain.
 You’ll especially like them when you need your toddler to stay put while getting dinner ready.